Qamarzaman555/kyvi_video_downloader/README.md

    ```cmd
    pyinstaller --onefile --add-data "requirements.txt;." main.py
    ```
-   - The .exe will be in the `dist` folder as `main.exe`.
+   - The .exe will be in the `dist` folder as `main.exe`

 ### macOS (Binary)
-1. Open a terminal on macOS.
+1. Open a terminal on macOS
 2. Install dependencies:
    ```sh
    pip3 install -r requirements.txt